Konkani people: Impact on culture and language

 The result of this linguistic displacement was that Konkani in Goa became the língua de criados (language of the servants).
 Hindu and Catholic elites turned to Marathi and Portuguese, respectively.
 Ironically, Konkani is at present the 'cement' that binds all Goans across caste, religion and class and is affectionately termed Konkani Mai (Mother Konkani).
 Due to negative propaganda from the Maharashtrawadi Gomantak Party, Marathi was made the official language of Goa following the Annexation of Goa in 1961.
-Konkani received official recognition only in February 1987, when the Indian government recognised Konkani as the official language of Goa.
+Konkani received official recognition only in February 1987, when the Indian government recognized Konkani as the official language of Goa.